 In the unfortunate event of you being hurt on the job or getting an illness because of your occupation, it’s not just your health to worry about.
 Medical bills and financial responsibilities alone with regular everyday duties that you cannot fulfill because of the incident that took place while on the job.
 During these times your employer should qualify you for worker’s compensation, which will allow you to receive help financially to handle your responsibilities.

-To find out how you can benefit from the services of our highly-experienced Piedmont, S.C., workers’ compensation attorneys, call the lawyers at Bryan Ramey & Associates for a free legal consultation.
+To find out how you can benefit from the services of our highly-experienced Piedmont, S.C., workers’ compensation attorneys, call the lawyers at Bryan Ramey, P.A. for a free legal consultation.

 Knowledge About Workers’ Comp Case

 Previously, lawyers were bogged down with several lawsuits by injured industrial workers before workers’ compensation laws.
 For these workers’ the only way for them to get compensation for being injured on the job was to hire a lawyer and sue the company.

 At times the worker would win his or her case or with ease, but the lawyer and court expenses often would take more from the worker.
 Homes, health and family are just to name a few of the things they would lose.
 For the workers that were in need this put a strain on society.

 The laws for workers’ compensation were created to protect not only the worker that gets injured or sick from chemicals or toxins on a jobsite, but also protects the company from liability claims.
 Worker and companies alike desired a more reasonable solution if any problem that could occur if being injured while on the job.
 Workers’ didn’t want to be left with an expensive bill and companies didn’t want to be sued for an extreme amount of money.

 Over time, workers’ compensation has been made into a system of laws enacted by each state that provides lost income, medical and permanent disability benefits for employees who are injured on the job.
 Workers’ compensation is supposed to be there for you if you get injured on the job.